IBM Cloud Docs

 2. Click Submit job to run your job.
 The system displays the status of the instances of your job on the job details page.
 If any of the instances of your job failed to run, these instances are automatically retried indefinitely.

 4. (optional) View logs of the job run.
-From the console, you can view job logs for your job runs.
+From the console, you can view job logs from the console for your job runs.
 Notice in the log output for the helloworld sample, that the JOB_MODE environment variable displays the mode of the job.

 Creating and running a job that runs indefinitely with the CLI